 Traditional fireplaces are ones that burn wood to keep your home warm.
 Despite it not being electric, the heat it puts out can still be defined in BTUs.
 Of course, traditional fireplaces can have a huge range of BTU output depending on how many logs are burning at once, and how hot they are burning due to oxygen flowing to them.
 While traditional wood fireplaces tend to have an extremely high BTU output, the numbers are wildly misleading.
 This is because so much heat is lost through the ventilation system that fireplaces require.
-As smoke and harmful fireplace emissions escape out of the chimney of the fireplace, a lot of that heat escapes with it.
-This means that while burning wood in a fireplace can produce a huge amount of BTUs, the effect it has on your home and how warm the fireplace makes you feel is only a fraction of the BTUs it produces.
+As smoke and harmful fireplace emissions escape out of the fireplace’s chimney, a lot of that heat escapes with it.
+This means that while burning wood in a fireplace can produce a huge number of BTUs, the effect it has on your home and how warm the fireplace makes you feel is only a fraction of the BTUs it produces.
 Because of this, wood fireplaces are incredibly inefficient when it comes to heating your home.

 Gas fireplaces that use natural gas or other forms like propane are a little bit better of an alternative when it comes to the energy efficiency of the BTUs they put out.
-However, the gas can be expensive when it comes to sufficiently heating a home, and many gas fireplaces still require ventilation.
+However, gas can be expensive when it comes to sufficiently heating a home, and many gas fireplaces still require ventilation.
 This means you will have the same heat loss problems that traditional wood fireplaces suffer from.

 BTUs aren’t only in reference to heating systems but also cooling like in an air conditioner.
 In this sense, it is the same energy required, but for cooling instead of heating.
-Air conditioners with higher BTUs are typically more powerful, but not necessarily the best.
-If you have too many BTUs, the air conditioner will cool off your home quicker, but will cost you a lot more energy than is necessary to do so.
-Conversely, if you have too few BTUs on your unit, the air conditioner will simply continue to run and the space will never seem to get cool enough.
+Air conditioners with higher BTUs are typically more powerful but not necessarily the best.
+If you have too many BTUs, the air conditioner will cool off your home quicker but will cost you a lot more energy than is necessary to do so.
+Conversely, if you have too few BTUs on your unit, the air conditioner will simply continue to run, and the space will never seem to get cool enough.

 Think of electric fireplaces as the opposite of how air conditioners work above.
 While it is important to have a powerful heating device inside of an electric fireplace, you don’t need it to be too high.
 All this does is cost you a lot more energy to heat a room slightly faster.
 Electric fireplaces in the 5,000 BTU range are best for this reason.
-They are powerful enough to keep a home nice and warm, but not so high that they are wildly inefficient.
+They are powerful enough to keep a home nice and warm but not so high that they are wildly inefficient.
 A wood fireplace or even the rare gas fireplace might have 10,000 or more BTUs of heat output, but all this does is barely warm a space faster for a ridiculously higher energy cost.
 Electric fireplaces with half as much heat production can heat a room almost as quickly but for a small fraction of the energy cost due to their high efficiency.

 Even though electric fireplaces technically produce fewer BTUs than wood or gas fireplaces in many cases, they are incredibly more efficient with the BTUs they produce.
-Electric fireplace pulls cold air in from the surrounding room.
-An efficient heating element like an infrared quartz coil, quickly heats the air inside of the electric fireplace, and that now warm air is gently blown back out into the room.
+The electric fireplace pulls cold air in from the surrounding room.
+An efficient heating element like an infrared quartz coil quickly heats the air inside of the electric fireplace, and that now warm air is gently blown back out into the room.
 There is no ventilation required, so there is no heat loss.
 All of the residual heat stays in the room for a much longer time, keeping the room warm at a much lower cost of energy.

 If you have a large home with many rooms, you can actually help your energy bill even further by installing two or more electric fireplaces depending on your needs.
-By spacing these fireplaces around the house in multiple rooms, you only need to run the fireplaces in the zones that are occupied.
+By placing these fireplaces around the house in multiple rooms, you only need to run the fireplaces in the zones that are occupied.
 You then leave doors closed to unused rooms.
 By keeping the space you need to heat smaller like this, your electric fireplace warms your home like an incredibly efficient oven.

 - No Work or Hassle – Wood fireplaces require a lot of work to clean and maintain them.
 Electric fireplaces you simply turn on and enjoy.

-- Many Types and Styles – Electric fireplaces come in many shapes, types, and styles so that you can find one that perfectly fits your home decor preferences.
+- Many Types and Styles – Electric fireplaces come in many shapes, types, and styles so that you can find one that perfectly fits your home décor preferences.

 Unfortunately, electric fireplaces vary a lot in quality between brands.
 If you run out and buy a cheap fireplace that you saw on sale, you likely won’t get all of the benefits that you are looking for in an electric fireplace.
 To truly get an electric fireplace that exceeds traditional fireplaces, you need to make sure you are investing in a high end electric fireplace.
-Luckily, the additional savings someone would get on their electric bill from using a high end electric fireplace, will easily offset the pricing of a luxury electric fireplace over time.
+Luckily, the additional savings someone would get on their electric bill from using a premium electric fireplace, will easily offset the pricing of a luxury electric fireplace over time.

 It is better to think of getting a high end electric fireplace for your home as an investment, not a purchase.
 The brand that best fits this description is MagikFlame.
-MagikFlame fireplaces have a number of wonderful features you can benefit from, energy efficiency is only one of them.
+MagikFlame fireplaces have a number of wonderful features you can benefit from; energy efficiency is only one of them.
 The MagikFlame features you can most expect to benefit from are:

-- Powerful and Energy-Efficient Infrared Heating Unit – MagikFlame electric fireplaces have a very powerful and efficient 5,200 BTU heater built directly into them.
+- Powerful and Energy-Efficient Infrared Quartz Heating Unit – MagikFlame electric fireplaces have a very powerful and efficient 5,200 BTU heater built directly into them.
 The high amount of heat you get for the small amount of energy you use is impressive.
-The 5,200 BTU heater can easily warm a 1,000 square foot area.
+The 5,200 BTU infrared quartz heater can warm a 1,000 square foot area.
 If you have an apartment or a modestly sized home, this is enough to keep the whole house warm with only one MagikFlame unit.
 If you have a larger home with more square footage that requires a bit more heat output, you can easily place more than one MagikFlame electric fireplace in different rooms in a zone heating strategy.
 This will further help to save you money on your heating bill when you only use fireplaces when those rooms are occupied.

 - Convenient Smartphone Operation – Are you interested in setting the thermostat from the comfort of your seat?
-With the incredibly convenient smartphone app that MagikFlame has, you can set temperature settings of your fireplace from any room in your house by using your smartphone or tablet.
-This means you can turn on your MaigkFlame fireplace that is in the living room when you first wake up in bed, and have the main room warm before you even get in there.
+With the incredibly convenient smartphone app that MagikFlame has, you can select the temperature settings of your fireplace from any room in your house by using your smartphone or tablet.
+This means you can turn on your MagikFlame fireplace that is in the living room when you first wake up in bed, and have the main room warm before you even get in there.
 On top of turning your fireplace on or off or setting the temperature, you can also easily change all of the additional features of your fireplace like a cycle between the different visual and audio effects.

 If you think an electric fireplace is right for you and MagikFlame electric fireplaces sound like the right direction to head, here are some more resources about MagikFlame to help you make an informed decision: